kyma-project/telemetry-manager/docs/user/03-traces.md

 >**TIP:** If you increase the sampling rate, you send more data your tracing backend and cause much higher network utilization in the cluster.
 >To reduce costs and performance impacts in a production setup, a very low percentage of around 5% is recommended.

-To configure an "always-on" sampling, configure a sampling rate of 100%:
+To configure an "always-on" sampling, set the sampling rate to 100%:

 ```yaml
 apiVersion: telemetry.istio.io/v1alpha1